reverentOne/SwitchHack/README.md

 - Hit-or-miss Emulation with Android OS: Game Cube, Wii

   - Technically, if you get the Android OS on Switch, you can get more emulators like Dolphin to run Wii and GameCube games.
-I do not recommend this as there are much better ways to Emulate these systems.
+I do not recommend this as there are much better ways to emulate these systems such as through a Steam Deck, Raspberry Pi, or PC.
+If still interested see <a href="https://switchroot.org/>switchroot</a> for more information